1. Home

 2. TreePlotter CANOPY

-3. TreePlotter CANOPY: Grow Tool
+3. How To: TreePlotter CANOPY – Grow Tool

-TreePlotter CANOPY: Grow Tool
+How To: TreePlotter CANOPY – Grow Tool

-Step 1 Select a Geography: Select the geographic boundary of interest by using the drop-down menu.
-The selected geography will be displayed in the map.
+Select the geographic boundary of interest by using the drop-down menu.
+The selected geography will be displayed on the map.

-Step 2Set Grow Method and Quantity: Using the radio buttons, select whether to set canopy using a target canopy percentage or to increase canopy by a specific percentage.
+Using the slider boxes, select whether to set the canopy using a target canopy percentage or to increase the canopy by a specific percentage.
 Selecting Target Canopy % will add or remove tree canopy from selected areas to reach a target goal.
 Selecting Increase Canopy By % will add a fixed percentage to the existing canopy level of selected areas.
-After the grow method is selected, slide the canopy toggle left or right to set the target canopy percentage or percentage to increase canopy by.

-Step 3Set Average Tree Crown Diameter: Use the toggle to set the average tree crown diameter of newly planted trees in the model.
-The model is calibrated to estimate 20, 30, or 40-foot tree crown diameters.
+Use the toggle to set the mortality rate of newly planted trees in the model.
+The model is calibrated for a range between 0% and 20%.

 Step 5Review Modeled Tree Canopy: After the grow scenario is complete, scroll down to the Modeled Tree Canopy section to see the scenario’s effect on the overall tree canopy.
 Below that, a user can view Modeled Ecosystem Benefits.
 To view a table of the scenario details, select the Detailed Grow Report.
 Each scenario can be saved and printed.